Between Before and After

 About the Author:

-Huge thanks to Zack Scott and Lola’s Blog Tours for sending me a free digital galley of this title in exchange for an honest review!
+HUGE thanks to Maureen Doyle McQuerry, Blink Publishing, and Fantastic Flying Book Club for sending a complimentary galley of this title my way!
 This in no way altered my read of or opinions on this book.

 This book was a journey, Penguins–and a heart wrenching, poignant one at that.
 The dual POVs/time frames really helped to fully round the characters out, especially in the case of Elaine.

 Where from Molly’s POV, Elaine seems trapped in her own world, full of secrets…we, as readers, get to see the world FROM Elaine’s younger years while also helping Molly unravel the mysteries of her mom.
 Maureen Doyle McQuerry built a strong story foundation, sprinkling just enough clues throughout that while readers might have a sense of SOME of the darkest abysses to be unraveled, some of the biggest reveals were left to settle in their own time, and with a bang.
 I really enjoyed the way that the most applicable life lessons were left to fill themselves out and fall into place without being forced.
 The growth found in the journey, especially in the case of Molly trying to figure out just who she is, was so beautifully rendered.

 The purple prose is likewise delicious.
 Maureen Doyle McQuerry wielded a pen dipped in the finest of words, and knew how to weave a tapestry of gorgeous imagery.
 I had next to no trouble falling into this story from page one.
 The characters were believable and so easy to empathize with, as well.
 The gritty atmosphere and emotional leanings of the time period were equally well-handled, taking care not to sugar coat the hardest lessons but also approaching each with sensitivity and respect.